cert-manager/website/content/en/docs/contributing/external-issuers.md

 controllers, such as the `Certificate` controller, that the resource is ready to be consumed.
 Conversely, if the `CertificateRequest` fails, it is as important to mark the resource as such, as this will also be used to signal to higher order controllers.
-You can read the valid condition sates [here](../../concepts/certificaterequest/#conditions).
+You can read the valid condition states [here](../../concepts/certificaterequest/#conditions).

 ## Implementation